twlab/smaht-web/src/pages/code-of-conduct/index.md

 - Being sensitive to language differences

-- Being aware of the dynamics of power and privilege, especially of how much time and space you are taking up
+- Being aware of the dynamics of power, especially of how much time and space you are taking up

 - Respecting confidentiality, especially during closed meeting settings